 She was so hot.

-She went into the bathroom and came out with a bottle of baby laxatives.
-She was going to cut that woman’s portion with baby laxatives, which is very common, so that there would be more for us.
+She went into the bathroom and came out with a bottle of caffeine pills.
+She was going to cut that woman’s portion with caffeine pills so that there would be more for us.

 We sat down on the couch and from under the coffee table she came out with a shoe box.
 She opened it up and there were brand-new, untouched, unused needles inside.
 Neither of us questioned how she was able to have more than one clean needle in her possession.
 It was a question that didn’t cross our minds; we didn’t really care.